AgniKul Cosmos: Industry collaboration

 An agreement has been signed by Nibe Space, a division of Nibe Defence and Aerospace on 9 September 2024, with AgniKul Cosmos, Skyroot Aerospace, Centum Electronics, SpaceFields, Sisir Radar, CYRAN AI Solutions, and Larsen & Toubro for the launch of India's first constellation of multi-sensor, all-weather, high-revisit Earth observation satellites.

+In July 2026, AgniKul Cosmos signed a memorandum of understanding (MoU) with Finnish space technology company ICEYE to jointly develop, launch, and operate synthetic aperture radar (SAR) Earth observation satellites from India.
+The collaboration aims to combine AgniKul's launch capabilities with ICEYE's SAR satellite technology for commercial Earth observation missions.